peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 | `PATCH`        | `/books/9`         | `{ description: "Looks at type coercion problems." }`    | `200`           | `{ id: 9, ..., description: "Looks at type coercion problems.", ... }` |
 | `DELETE`       | `/books/9`         | N/A                                                      | `200`           | `{ "title": "You Don't Know JS: Types & Grammar", ... }`               |

-Handle the above RESTful route table with middleware defined in the `routes/books.js` module.
+In the `routes/books.js` module, define middleware to handle the above RESTful route table.
 Respond to a `GET /books` request with all book entities ordered by their `title` column.

 You can run the following test suite to verify the middleware works as expected.